How do I identify earthworms?

 A vital part of recording earthworms is to know how to tell each species from another.
 Earthworms have a number of characters that allow us to tell the difference between the species.
 As earthworms in general are not very large, some of these characters are require a microscope to investigate the characters in detail, but if you don't have a microscope a strong hand lens can work ok on larger species.
 An identification key can then be used to determine which species an earthworm is based on the characters that are present.
 The picture below, taken from Key to the Earthworms of the UK & Ireland by Sherlock (2012), shows some of the main characters that are used in identifying earthworms.

-Earthworms by Sims & Gerard (1999) is part of the Synopses of the British Fauna and provides a much more detailed account of UK earthworm biology and taxonomy.
+This publication is part of the Synopses of the British Fauna and provides a much more detailed account of UK earthworm biology and taxonomy.
 The technical detail contained within the dichotomous key and diagrams make this key suitable for more experienced users.
 It is also available from the FSC.
 This resource is still suitable for identifying British and Irish earthworms but does have some limitations as some species names have changed since this publication, 1 species has been split into 2 species and our ecological understanding of some earthworm species has since been updated.